andywag/NeuralHDL/docs/architecture/update.md

 2. The output of the block is parallel and is written to the tap memory
 3. The bias update is a scalar addition not shown in the diagram which uses the error directly

+## Data Flow

+The data flow for this operation is as follows :

+1. The error data is fed to the block through the tap input and stored
+1. The tap data is fed through the tap port like normal operation
+1. The input data (scala) is multiplied by error (vector)
+1. The bias input is fed with the tap inputs
+1. The output of the accumulator is fed back to the memory

 The ordering of the operations is shown below

 | Type          | 0       | 1      | K      | K+1     | N       |